essdot/js-lessons/doc/variables.md

 }
 ```

 Just to drive the point home one last time, always declare your variables at the top of the function, no matter where they are used within the function.
-Whoever has to read your code later will thank you.
+Hoisting can come in handy but it can be clunky too!